ukduw/hybrid-tradebot-py/README.md

 Sign up with Alpaca and Pushbullet for API keys; must download Pushbullet app to receive push notifications.
 NOTE: Alpaca's free market data is limited to IEX data only.

 NOTE: I've added a PDT rule protection that counts the number of day trades.
-It's currently limited to 1, so the user can spread their trades over 3 days.
+It's currently limited to 1, so the user can spread their trades over 3 days; the counter must be reset to 0 manually each day.
 If this isn't needed, comment out these lines in main.py: 24-34, can_enter_trade() condition in line 75, and 83-85.

 Run config CLI (to input trade parameters):
 `python3 config_CLI.py`